Stella Isaacs, Marchioness of Reading: Early life and career

 Charles Charnaud had lost his money during the war and this meant Stella Charnaud looked for employment, initially working in a solicitor's office.
 Her Oxford Dictionary of National Biography entry says she began her training as a secretary in London in 1914, the year that war broke out.

 In 1925, she was asked to join the Viceroy's staff in Delhi, India.
 Initially, she served as secretary to Lady Reading, the wife of the Viceroy, Rufus Isaacs, 1st Earl of Reading, but soon rose to become chief of staff to the Viceroy.
 Later, she worked as his private secretary at Imperial Chemical Industries, of which he was president and at his London home in Curzon Street, Mayfair.

 After Alice Isaacs' death in 1930, Charnaud became his political hostess.
 The couple married on 6 August 1931 – he was 71 and she was 37 and The Observer profile noted that this alliance was greeted with "universal applause".
 From this point on she became Marchioness of Reading – usually addressed as Lady Reading.
 A biography notes that while the transition from secretary to marchioness and wife of a man twice her age who was also foreign secretary (Rufus Isaacs held this role briefly between August–October 1931) might have been a formidable challenge for many women, she adapted easily to the role and gained widespread acceptance.
-In 1932 she became chair of the Personal Service League, a voluntary organization concerned with helping ameliorate poverty during the Great Depression.
+In 1932 she became chair of the Personal Service League, a voluntary organisation concerned with helping ameliorate poverty during the Great Depression.

 Anglo-American 'mission'

 Although Lady Reading's marriage was a brief one – Lord Reading died in 1935 – it became a driving force in her life and, she said, influenced much of her later work.
 Her Observer profile described how he told her that after his death she would want to "serve the country", describing in detail how this could be effected.
 He also impressed upon her the value of the relationship between the United States and the UK – Lord Reading was a former Ambassador to the US – suggesting that the future of democracy might depend upon a better understanding of the Americans by the British.

 After the Marquess' death in 1935, she experienced a period of "shock and disorientation".
 This was described in far more detail in the 1963 Observer profile.
 She immediately travelled to the United States.
 There she travelled by car across the country, staying in dollar-a-night lodgings and working as a dish-washer in order to understand "ordinary" Americans.
 This fact-finding mission was put to an end in somewhat unusual circumstances: "Her mission evidently caused some concern about her own well-being.
-In the end she was stopped on the road by a bewildered State Trooper who said: 'The President wants you to call him'."
+In the end she was stopped on the road by a bewildered State Trooper who said: 'The President wants you to call him'".
 She returned to Washington D.C. and would remain a close friend thereafter of Eleanor Roosevelt – the two shared an interest in alleviating poverty and wrote to each other fortnightly for years after her trip.